top of page

 Contact Details

 The building is accessible and convenient for car or public transport.
-We offer a quiet and discreet entrance for privacy.
+I offer a quiet and discreet entrance for privacy and free, private parking.

-More detailed instructions as to how to access can be sent at time of booking.
+More detailed instructions as to how to access will be sent at time of booking.

 Sharon McAree Thomas MSc, MBACP, CPCAB